Chemistry of Alcohols

 - Structural Formula: Alcohols have the general formula ROH, where R represents an alkyl group attached to the hydroxyl group.

 - Physical Properties: Alcohols are typically colorless liquids with characteristic odors.
-They have lower boiling points than hydrocarbons due to hydrogen bonding.
+They have higher boiling points than comparable hydrocarbons due to hydrogen bonding between the hydroxyl groups of different alcohol molecules.

 Equipment and Techniques